playfulprogramming/playfulprogramming/content/crutchcorn/posts/pfp-this-is-learning-merger/index.md

 >
 > Sound like a project you might want to help build?
 [Come join us and help us build it out!](https://playfulprogramming.com/join-us/)

+# Thank you

+Neither "This is Learning" or "Playful Programming" would be where we are today without you; the readers.

+We're excited by our next chapter as we continue to serve the community with learning materials.
+There's still a great deal of work for us to accomplish, but we're driven by the northern star of those that we're able to serve.

+We appreciate your continued support and hope to see you in our community.

+Until next time,

 \- Corbin Crutchley, Executive Director of Playful Programming